Sponsored Item: Crack Kraken's Code Contes...

 “Don’t tell me you’re tired already.
 We still have a job to do,” Isac added.

 “Let’s go,” Grom said, urging them forward.
 The hill dropped downward, and he descended with his fellow companions.
 The sky was a dark canvas, speckled with twinkling dots of white light.
-The half moon disappeared behind a group of clouds, shrouding their path in darkness.
+The half moon disappeared behind a group of clouds, shrouding their path in near darkness.
 As they moved closer, the temple seemed to grow in size until they could see that it was at least two stories tall and rectangular in shape.
 Two rounded towers framed the crumbling fortification, and two wooden doors, warped from years of neglect, provided the only entrance into this derelict place.
 Upon further inspection, they realized that one of the doors was pushed halfway open.
 The fragmented and unkempt remnants of a crude brick road led up to the front doors.
 They continued on this road and slowed their pace considerably until they stopped at the threshold of the temple.

 “Well, we’re here.
 Now what, Mr. Smelly Dwarf?”
 Cloey asked.

 “How about we offer to trade you for the princess?”
 Grom shot back.
-When he noticed the sudden look of horror on the young halfling’s face, he laughed and continued, “Seriously now, let’s just head in there and see what we can find.
+When he noticed the sudden look of terror on the young halfling’s face, he laughed and continued, “Seriously now, let’s just head in there and see what we can find.
 It’s obvious that there is something of worth here and that others are also interested in whatever that may be.”

 Grom pushed the door open completely and took a step into a spacious hall.
 The four pairs of echoing footfalls enlivened the dead room.
 A pungent aroma of mold infiltrated their nostrils, and dust dominated the already eerie surroundings.
 Darkness bathed the room, and only Grom’s keen eyes, accustomed to years of living underground, could discern anything of their surroundings.
 With the sound of a spark and a flicker of crimson, a crackling of flames rose from the hand of the halfling, who waved a lit torch from side to side.
 The sudden light illuminated the hall and revealed floors and walls covered with cobwebs and dirt.
-Roaches and spiders, startled by the sudden bright flash, scrambled beneath their feet and up the walls.
+Roaches and spiders, startled by the bright flash, scrambled beneath their feet and up the walls.
 The stone walls were cracked and crumbling in places, but for the most part seemed to be holding up.
 The light stretched down the hall before it faded again into darkness.

 “Follow me,” Grom whispered, his voice carrying much farther than he had wanted.

 They crept down the hall, each keeping their eyes open for anything that might jump out at them.
-They found themselves treading into a relatively small, open room with a gigantic domed ceiling above them.
+They found themselves treading into a relatively small, open room with a gigantic domed ceiling.
 Angelic beings flew eternally overhead.
 Among the seraphim at the top of the fading, crackled mural, a dragon, which was painted a sparkling gold, stretched its wings across the length of the ceiling.
 The dragon’s reflecting glow offered a feeling of comfort and shining warmth in the consuming darkness.
-In the center of the room lay a pile of stone, and amidst the rubble could be discerned a stone face, what remained of a former statue.
+In the center of the room lay a pile of rock, and amidst the rubble could be discerned a stone face, what remained of a former statue.
 Two dark entryways stretched to either side of the companions.
 In front of them, however, stood a set of undisturbed double doors.

 “Which way now?”
 Isac began, but was silenced not by his brother, but by a voice that rumbled through the left entryway.